JuanmaMN/United-States/README.md

-This repository provides different analyses of the United States of America on a wide range of topics such as US elections, economy, among others.
+This repository provides different analyses of the United States of America :us: on a wide range of topics such as US elections, economy, among others.

 Code has been uploaded as well for you to view.